acquia/next-acms/README.md

 | `next.config.js`     | [Configuration](https://nextjs.org/docs/api-reference/next.config.js/introduction) file for Next.js. |
 | `tailwind.config.js` | [Configuration](https://tailwindcss.com/docs/configuration) file for Tailwind CSS.                   |

+## Routing

+The starter ships with static routes for building collection of content: `pages/articles` and an entry point, `[[slug]].tsx`, for entity routes.

+The `[[slug]].tsx` route is called a catch-all route.

+When you create an entity on Drupal, and visit the route on your headless site, this is the file that handles data fetching and rendering for the entity.

+You can read more about routing in Next.js on the [official docs](https://nextjs.org/docs/routing/introduction).

 ## Preview Mode

 To enable the inline content preview inside Drupal, we need to configure a site resolver for the content type.